 Location: Suasi Island - This morning you will visit the cultural museum on the island.
-Here you will find maps, pictures of the Lake, and books about history of the lake and its communities.
+Here you will find maps, pictures of the lake, and books about history of the lake and its communities.
 There are handicrafts and fabrics from the different groups that developed around the Lake, types of Andean grains like quinoa, and a chance to learn about the painting process of wool.
-An easy late-afternoon walk (approximately 30 minutes) will take you to a nice spot to witness an unforgettable sunset over the waters of Lake Titicaca.
-Enjoy a private picnic with drinks; a unique moment to soak in the beautiful landscape, appreciate the serenity, and if the clouds behave, watch the sun go down.
-Tonight, enjoy your final (included) dinner at Suasi Lodge.
+An easy late-afternoon walk (approximately 30 minutes) will take you to a nice spot to witness a memorable sunset over the waters of Lake Titicaca.
+Enjoy a private picnic with drinks – a unique moment to soak in the beautiful landscape, appreciate the serenity, and if the clouds behave, watch the sun go down.
+Tonight, enjoy an included dinner at Suasi Lodge.

 Day - 21

-Location: Puno - Just before 1 pm travel back across the lake to Puno.
-The boat journey back to Puno is about 1 hour and 45 minutes.
+Location: Puno - Enjoy a relaxing morning, and just before 1 pm, travel back across the lake to Puno.
+The boat journey back to Puno is approximately1 hour and 45 minutes.
 Enjoy a free night in Puno to explore, eat dinner at a local restaurant or relax in the hotel.

 Day - 22

 Location: La Paz - This morning depart the hotel at approximately 7 am.
 Travel by minivan to Desaguadero (approximately 2.5 hours), where you'll cross the border into Bolivia.
 The first stop is the Peruvian migration office where you'll be asked to leave the bus and proceed through Peruvian migration.
 Then walk via a bridge to the Bolivian side, submit your passport at the Bolivian migration office and reboard the bus, which will continue to La Paz.
 About 30 minutes after crossing the border there's another stop where the army will again check your documents.
-Remember to reset your watch, as Bolivia is one to two hours ahead of Peru.
-On your way to La Paz, stop at Tiwanaku for a guided visit.
-The archaeological site of Tiwanaku was the base of a great civilisation that began around 500 BC before mysteriously 'disappearing' around 1200 AD.
-It is believed that the ceremonial complex dates back to the 8th century AD and was once at the centre of a powerful and self-sustaining empire based in the southern Central Andes.
+On your way to La Paz, stop at Tiahuanaco for a guided visit.
+The archaeological site of Tiahuanaco was the base of a great civilisation that began around 500 BC before mysteriously 'disappearing' around AD1200.
+It is believed that the ceremonial complex dates back to the AD800 and was once at the centre of a powerful and self-sustaining empire based in the southern Central Andes.
 It is also where the Incas learned about building systems and agricultural practices.
 The sprawling ruins comprise of temples, courtyards, terraced pyramids, monolithic stone statues and gateways.
 The most famous structure is the Puerta del Sol (Gateway of the Sun).
-From the ruins it's a two-hour drive to La Paz, where you'll spend the night.
+From the ruins it's a 2-hour drive to La Paz, where you'll spend the night.
 Enjoy spectacular views of the city on your approach, due to its unique location in the middle of a vast volcanic crater.

 Day - 23